 Interpretation

 The words of which the initial letter is capitalized have meanings defined under the following conditions.
 The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.

+This document sets out the Company's policy in relation to the protection of personal information, as defined, under the Privacy Act 1998 (Cth) the ("Act"), which includes the Australian Privacy Principles ("APP").
+The APPs regulate the handling of personal information.

 Definitions